darthoctopus/mesa-notes/MESA_notes.md

 ### Hydrostatic solver convergence failure during helium flash

-As of r11532, evolutions through the tip of the RGB to the HB/RC will fail to converge (usually resulting in the solver trying smaller and smaller step sizes before giving up).
+As of r11532, evolution through the tip of the RGB to the HB/RC will fail to converge (usually resulting in the solver trying smaller and smaller step sizes before giving up).
 This is because this release introduces stricter energy conservation for stellar evolution, at the potential expense of smaller step sizes.
 Since the tip of the RGB/helium flash yields sudden changes in the energy generation rate, the required stepsizes to comply with these energy conservation requirements can get unphysically small (of order several seconds).
 There are two possible resolutions to this:

 - Setting `convergence_ignore_equL_residuals = .true.` — this option to ignore the luminosity term in the energy conservation equation is **undocumented**, but used by all of the relevant test suite examples.
 - Setting `use_gold_tolerances = .false.`, reverting energy conservation checking to the behaviour of r10398.
 This will give you a warning every timestep, unfortunately.
 On the flip side, this is also *considerably* faster, since it allows the use of much larger timesteps.